 Pikes Peak in Colorado is an American icon.
-From Native American tribes to early settlers to modern day travelers, this mountain resonates with each individual in a different way.
+From Native American tribes to early settlers to modern day travelers, this mountain resonates differently with each individual.
 Composed of granite and shaped by glaciers over millions of years, Pikes Peak mountain is a stunning backdrop for the modern city of Colorado Springs.
-But the human history of this mountain stretches back far before.
-The Ute Indians called it "Ta-Wa-Ah-Gath" or “Sun Mountain Sitting Big” and passed along the foot of the mountain as they traveled from their summer campgrounds to the winter hunting grounds.
-It was later discovered by Spanish settlers during the 1700s.
+The Ute Indians called it "Ta-Wa-Ah-Gath" or “Sun Mountain Sitting Big” and passed by the mountain as they traveled from their summer encampments to their winter hunting grounds.
+It was discovered by Spanish settlers during the 1700s.

 In 1803, Pikes Peak mountain became part of the United States as part of the vast Louisiana Purchase.
 Three years later in 1806, Lt.
 Zebulon Pike was sent to explore the borders of the new territory.
 Pike’s journey was a companion to the Lewis and Clark expedition.
 On November 24, 1806, Lt.
 Zebulon Montgomery Pike set out from his stop near modern day Pueblo, Colorado, to climb the mountain.
 He was forced back by a blizzard and declared that no man would ever reach the 14,110-foot summit that now bears his name.